IgniteUI/help-topics/topics/01_General-and-Getting-Started/13_Using-IgniteUI-controls-in-different-time-zones.md

     }
 }
  ```
-When creating the date object on the client the timezone offset from the server is added to the original ticks from the data source and a new date object is created from those ticks(in JavaScript the date object is always created in local time).
-Then that value is formatted to UTC due to the EnableUTCDate option being enabled.

  The original date send from the server, converted in local time would be Jan 10 2015 20:00:00 (13 hours difference), we add to that the time zone offset of the server ( - 5:00:00 )  and format the result to UTC (- 8:00:00) and we get the display value of *Jan 10 2015 7:00*.